DC1317/Final-Project-/README.md

 # Final-Project-

 Being able to pull data and analyse it

-*Problem with orignal ipynb  file uploaded pics of graphs
+*Problem with orignal ipynb  file uploaded pics of graphs in the images file